Lesterpaintstheworld/aider/website/docs/benchmarks.md

 Using more complex output formats with GPT seems to cause two issues:

   - It makes GPT write worse code.
 Keeping the output format simple seems to allow GPT to devote more attention to the actual coding task.
-  - It reduces GPT's adherence to the output format, making it more challenging for tools like aider_nova to accurately identify and apply the edits GPT is attempting to make.
+  - It reduces GPT's adherence to the output format, making it more challenging for tools like aider to accurately identify and apply the edits GPT is attempting to make.

-I was expecting to start using function call based edits in aider_nova for both GPT-3.5 and GPT-4.
+I was expecting to start using function call based edits in aider for both GPT-3.5 and GPT-4.
 But given these benchmark results, I won't be adopting the functions API at this time.
 I will certainly plan to benchmark functions again with future versions of the models.